w3f/Grant-Milestone-Delivery/README_2.md

 # Web3 Grant Milestone Delivery

-**:loudspeaker: Important:** This repository is only for submitting finished milestone for the [Web3 Foundation Small Grants Program](https://github.com/w3f/Small-Grants-Program) focuses.
+**:loudspeaker: Important:** This repository is only for submitting finished milestone for the [Web3 Foundation Small Grants Program](https://github.com/w3f/Small-Grants-Program).

 ---